Foreign and Primary Key Differences (Visually Explained)

-What is the Difference between a Primary Key and a Foreign Key?
+What is the difference between a Primary Key and a Foreign Key?

-In order for a table to qualify as a relational table it must have a primary key.
+In order for a table to qualify as a relational table, it must have a primary key.

-The primary key consists of one or more columns whose data contained within is used to uniquely identify each row in the table.
+The primary key consists of one or more columns whose data contained within are used to uniquely identify each row in the table.
 You can think of them as an address.
 If the rows in a table were mailboxes, then the primary key would be the listing of street addresses.